chef-boneyard/chef-web-docs-2016/includes_plugin_knife/includes_plugin_knife_azure_server_describe.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``server describe`` argument is used to view a detailed description of one (or more) roles that exist in a |windows azure| cloud instance.
+The ``server describe`` argument is used to view a detailed description of one (or more) roles that exist in a |azure| cloud instance.
 For each specified role name, information such as status, size, hosted service name, deployment name, ports (open, local, public) and IP are displayed.